Many job seekers struggle with how to submit employment references.

 Why You Need References

 Having solid references is critical in helping you to secure your ideal job.
-There isn’t a much more effective marketing resource for yourself than your references.
-These people can confirm your relevant skills and accomplishments and attest to how they’ll be a perfect match for the position you are applying for.
+There isn’t a more effective marketing resource for yourself than your references.
+These people can confirm your relevant skills and accomplishments and attest to your being a perfect match for the position you are applying for.

 A strong resume and cover letter are your best chance of initially attracting an employer’s interest.
 However, references are so powerful because they provide positive information from someone other than yourself.
 This is invaluable to a potential employer.
 With such a powerful tool in your back pocket, it’s important to get the timing right.